 Edition Restrictions: Essentials and Professional editions limit flows to five per type.

-Complex Tasks: Some tasks may need Apex code for better performance.
+Complex Tasks: Some tasks may require Apex code for better performance.

-Integrations: Non-native systems may need custom connectors or APIs.
+Integrations: Non-native systems may require custom connectors or APIs.

-Learning Curve: New users may need training for advanced features like loops.
+Learning Curve: New users may need training for advanced features such as loops.

 Performance: Large flows can slow down, so optimize to avoid limits.